 My ideal client is ready to take action and coachable.
 I attract people that take personal responsibility for their lives.
 I take into account what their interest and preferences are when it comes to social media then we dive into one area and master it.

-I have some pretty lofty goals in all areas of my life.
+I have some pretty lofty goals in all areas of my life for 2023.
 I am a Dani Johnson fan she helps me keep balance between Spiritual life, Family life, Social life and Business life.